Montana-Media-Arts/MART341WebDesign/_docs/topic-01/04-documentation/page-01.md

 ## What are other types of plain text-based files?

 Well, as you might guess, most computer languages are saved as plain text or ASCII files.
 However, they often have different extensions.
-These extensions provide information to the computer and the user as to ‘how’ the file may be used or _compiled_.
+These extensions provide information to the computer and the user about ‘how’ the file may be used or _compiled_.

 In this class, we will be using the following text file types;